Supporting Chicago Lights Tutoring students’ high school education

 Darius Matache (Lincoln Park High School) has been involved with the Tutoring program for five years.
 He enjoys soccer and participating in Youth Leadership Initiatives through his church.
 While he is unsure about his future career, he said he has “a few years to think about it” and wants to “make the most” out of his time in high school.

 Continuing Fellows from Previous Classes

-- Dejah Johnson (junior at Noble Street Charter School)
+- Dejah Johnson (senior at UIC College Prep High School)

-- Sharidan Rickmon (junior at Curie High School)
+- Sharidan Rickmon (senior at Curie Metro High School)

-- Diamond Collins (sophomore at Noble Street Charter School)
+- Diamond Collins (junior at Noble Street College Prep Charter School)

-- Diamond Jenkins (sophomore at Ogden International School of Chicago)
+- Diamond Jenkins (junior at Ogden International School of Chicago)